-Are you thinking about using the step-up exercise to work your legs and improve your balance?
+Are you considering using the step-up exercise to work your legs and improve your balance?
 The step-up exercise works as an excellent exercise for the pelvic core.
 In addition, you can add dumbbells to the exercise to increase the load on the target muscles.

 Also, the exercise is adjustable to give an effective and safe workout for individuals of all fitness levels.
 That is why you can fit the step-up exercise in almost any exercise routine to boost strength in the legs.
 You will especially note an increase in strength in the glutes and the upper leg.

-The step-up exercise helps to improve stability, balance, and proprioception of the body.
+The step-up exercise helps improve the body’s stability, balance, and proprioception.
 Also, this is because of the demand to control the weight as you move up and down, back and forth.
 In addition, it strengthens the legs on an individual scale.
 Thus, this helps to build strength in each leg.

-Step-up exercise is easily doable in any place, as you will only require a box or a bench with some weights.
+Step-up exercise is easily doable anywhere, as you will only require a box or a bench with some weights.
 The exercise is an excellent alternative to most pelvic exercises, like plyometric jumping.
 Also, this exercise is relatively easier to perform and has a lower impact.

 Steps to Perform

-You will need to stand with a step, a plyometric box, or a bench right in front of you.
+You will need to stand with a step, a plyometric box, or a bench right before you.
 Now, hold two dumbbells at the height of your shoulders.
 You will then need to follow these steps: